nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Views the note at that index or with the specific title entered.
 The index refers to the index number shown in the displayed note list.
 The index must be a **positive integer** (1, 2, 3, …).
 - At least one of the optional fields must be provided.
+- If both the fields are provided, only the first one entered will be used to search for the note.

 Example of usage: